Track-On2: Enhancing Online Point Tracking with Memory: Related Work

 \subsection{Causal Processing in Videos}

 Online or temporally causal models process frames sequentially, relying only on current and past inputs without future access.
 This contrasts with the dominant clip-based paradigm in point tracking.
 Causal processing is particularly useful for streaming~\cite{Yang2022CVPRb, Zhou2024CVPR}, embodied perception~\cite{Yao2019IROS}, and long videos~\cite{Zhang2024ARXIV, Xu2021NeurIPS}, where activation caching and scalability are important.
 As a result, causal modeling has been explored across tasks like pose estimation~\cite{Fan2021ICCV, Nie2019ICCV}, action detection~\cite{Xu2019ICCV, De2016ECCV, Kondratyuk2021CVPR, Eun2020CVPR, Yang2022CVPRa, Wang2021ICCV, Zhao2022ECCV, Xu2021NeurIPS, Chen2022CVPR}, object tracking~\cite{He2018CVPR, Wang2020ECCV}, video captioning~\cite{Zhou2024CVPR}, and video object segmentation~\cite{Cheng2022ECCV, Liang2020NeurIPS}.
 Context propagation in causal models is typically handled via recurrent structures~\cite{De2016ECCV} or transformers with causal masks~\cite{Wang2021ICCV}, but both face limitations in memory and temporal range.
 To improve efficiency and capacity, memory modules have been proposed.
-For example, LSTR~\cite{Xu2021NeurIPS} separates long- and short-term memory for action detection, and XMem~\cite{Cheng2022ECCV} uses fine-grained memory in segmentation.
-Similar strategies extend to other domains like long-text processing~\cite{Balazevic2024ICML} and video QA~\cite{Zhang2021ICML}.
-We also employ an attention-based memory mechanism.
+For example, LSTR~\cite{Xu2021NeurIPS} separates long- and short-term memory for action detection, and XMem~\cite{Cheng2022ECCV} uses fine-grained memory in segmentation. \ga{In visual tracking, ODTrack~\cite{Zheng2024AAAI} reformulates tracking as online token propagation, enabling dense inter-frame association without image-pair matching.
+UM-ODTrack~\cite{Zheng2025TPAMI} extends this idea to a unified framework while maintaining temporally causal processing.
+Similar memory-augmented or token-based propagation strategies have also been explored in long-text modeling~\cite{Balazevic2024ICML} and video question answering~\cite{Zhang2021ICML}.}